-Zeelool has a lot of rather unique frames in their selection, many of which I wish I had the face shape to wear.
-I already have a round shape face, so round shape glasses just do not look good.
+Zeelool has a lot of rather unique frames in their selection, many of which I wish would fit me, but that is a problem I have at any optical retailer and not just here.

-After I put in my usual large frame filter, there were about 5 pages of frames for me left to go through.
-After going through an interesting selection I settled on a large aviator style frame that was clear.
-I have a facination for clear frames but have always had a hard time finding some that fit correctly so I had to pick the clear ones.
-This was actually my second choice of frames, there was a frame that I had my eye on since January but the frame was out of stock forever and then they pulled it because of quality issues.
+After I put in my usual large/wide fit frame filter, there were about 5 pages of frames for me left to go through.
+After going through an interesting selection I settled on a large aviator-style frame that was clear.
+I have a fascination for clear frames but have always had a hard time finding some that fit correctly so I had to pick the clear ones.
+This was actually my second choice of frames, there was a frame that I had my eye on since January but the frame was out of stock and then they pulled it because of quality issues.
 So I settled for the clear aviator frames, off to select the lenses.

 After you have your frame picked out, next you would select what type of lenses you are going to need.
 At Zeelool they have a couple of different options here depending on what you are looking to do.
 Just like other online retailers, you will need to have a valid prescription to be able to purchase your glasses.
 You do also have the option to order magnified reading glasses from Zeelool if you were just looking to get reading glasses without a prescription.
 As for the lens type, you have the following options.

 - Single Vision – These are the most common type of lenses, generally for everyday use.
 Single vision lenses have one power throughout the entire lens and can be made for distance, intermediate (computer), OR reading but not combined in any way.

 - Progressive Bifocal – These are your no-line bifocals, which you are able to use to see far, computer, as well as reading all in one pair of glasses.
 Progressive bifocals provides you with a seamless blend between your distance power to your reading power, with the computer distance in between.